idibidiart/organicjs/README.md

 OrganicJS Code Sample

-OrganicJS is a reusable component pattern and feather-weight micro-framework
+ OrganicJS is a micro-framework for reusable JS+HTML+SVG components

-        OrganicJS supports reusable components with chain*able properties and public methods, dynamic setters/getters, reusable widget markup with nestable HTML/SVG fragments and in-place cloning and rendering, and sharing of data/behavior among components in a soft, decoupled manner, using contextual component caching.
+         OrganicJS supports reusable components with chainable properties and public methods, dynamic setters/getters, reusable, nestable HTML/SVG components with in-place cloning and rendering, and sharing of data/behavior among components in a soft, decoupled manner, using contextual component caching.

 Example's Features: